-For the past 70 years, the mission of The Emanuel Ringelblum Jewish Historical Institute (JHI) has been to collect, document, and research the legacy of Polish Jews, with an emphasis on events related to the Holocaust and its consequences.
+For the past 70 years, the mission of The Emanuel Ringelblum Jewish Historical Institute (JHI) has been to collect, documents, and research the legacy of Polish Jews, with an emphasis on events related to the Holocaust and its consequences.
 JHI is located in the building that once housed the Jewish library and Institute of Judaic Studies that was part of the Great Synagogue on Tłomackie before the war.
-Traces of the fire that consumed the Great Synagogue when it was bombed in May 1943 can still be seen in the building.
+Traces of the fire that consumed the Great Synagogue when it was destroyed in May 1943 can still be seen in the building.

 JHI is the only Jewish scholarly institution that is still functioning in Poland.
 Many JHI researchers, particularly of the first generation, emigrated.
 They helped found Yad Vashem in Jerusalem and joined the YIVO Institute for Jewish Research in New York.
 Today, our staff includes many dedicated young scholars, archivists, and art historians.
 They ensure our institution’s future.